Idea-Pool/js-assertion-cheat-sheet/README.md

 ### Feature Branch deployment

 > [!IMPORTANT]
-> Before deploying any feature branches, make sure that the AWS CDK Stack is already deployed.
+> Before deploying any feature branches, ensure that the AWS CDK Stack is already deployed.
+>
+> Currently, this can be verified by checking that no [Stack Destroy](https://github.com/Idea-Pool/js-assertion-cheat-sheet/actions/workflows/stack-destroy.yaml) workflow executions have occurred since the last [Stack Deployment](https://github.com/Idea-Pool/js-assertion-cheat-sheet/actions/workflows/stack-deployment.yaml) workflow execution.

 #### Deploying a Feature Branch